Saturday at the Stanislaus County Fair

-Saturday, July 14, is the second day of the 2018 Stanislaus County Fair.
-It’s Fairfield Inn & Suites Day, with gifts for the first 1,000 guests.
+Saturday is the ninth day of the 2018 Stanislaus County Fair in Turlock.
+It’s Valley First Credit Union Day, with gifts for the first 1,000 guests.
+It’s also Seniors Free Day.
+Patrons 65 and older get free admission and a ride on the carousel.

+HIGHLIGHT: Junior Livestock Auction, 8 a.m. for hogs, 9 a.m. for rabbits and poultry, followed by sheep and meat goats.

-WHAT ELSE DAILY: Carnival, food booths, livestock area, commercial and other exhibits, Sky Trek Kids Zone, hypnotist Suzy Haner, racing pigs, Smage Brothers Motorcycle Jumpers
+WHAT ELSE DAILY: Carnival, food booths, livestock area, commercial and other exhibits, Sky Trek Kids Zone, hypnotist Suzy Haner, Great American Pig Races, Smage Brothers Motorcycle Jumpers

 ADMISSION: $12 general, $7 for children 7 to 12 and seniors 65 and older, free for 6 and younger